mibhumi/portfolio/content/jobs/rtCamp /index.md

 url: 'https://rtcamp.com/'
 ---

-- Developed and maintained code for in-house and client websites primarily using HTML, CSS, Sass, JavaScript, and jQuery
+- Developed and maintained code for in-house and client websites primarily using WordPress, PHP, Vanilla JavaScript, CSS, Sass and SCSS
+- Responsible for bug fixing and managing clients' projects and open source plugin ‘rtMedia’ by solving GitHub Tickets
 - Manually tested sites in various browsers and mobile devices to ensure cross-browser compatibility and responsiveness
-- Clients included JetBlue, Lovesac, U.S. Cellular, U.S. Department of Defense, and more